FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/identity_user_v3.md

 The following arguments are supported:

-* `name` - (Required) The name of the user.
+* `name` - (Required, String) Specifies the name of the user.
 The user name consists of 5 to 32 characters.
 It can contain only uppercase letters, lowercase letters, digits, spaces, and special characters (-_) and cannot start with a digit.

-* `description` - (Optional) A description of the user.
+* `description` - (Optional, String) Specifies the description of the user.

-* `default_project_id` - (Optional) The default project this user belongs to.

-* `domain_id` - (Optional) The domain this user belongs to.
+* `email` - (Optional, String) Specifies the email address with a maximum of 255 characters.

+* `phone` - (Optional, String) Specifies the mobile number with a maximum of 32 digits.
+    This parameter must be used together with `country_code`.

+* `country_code` - (Optional, String) Specifies the country code.
+The country code of the Chinese mainland is 0086.
+    This parameter must be used together with `phone`.

+* `password` - (Optional, String) Specifies the password for the user with 6 to 32 characters.
+    It must contain at least two of the following character types: uppercase letters, lowercase letters, digits, and special characters.

-* `enabled` - (Optional) Whether the user is enabled or disabled.
+* `enabled` - (Optional, Bool) Specifies whether the user is enabled or disabled.
     Valid values are `true` and `false`.

-* `password` - (Optional) The password for the user.
-It must contain at least two of the following character types: uppercase letters, lowercase letters, digits, and special characters.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `domain_id` - See Argument Reference above.
+* `id` - The resource ID in UUID format.

+* `password_strength` - Indicates the password strength.

+* `create_time` - The time when the IAM user was created.

+* `last_login` - The tiem when the IAM user last login.

 ## Import